 6. Elden Ring

-Skyrim sold more than 30 million copies over the years and it’s a great example of just how long a game can endure if it has the right qualities and a passionate community.
-The number of mods that were developed for this RPG is staggering.
+The number of Skyrim mods that exist is staggering.
 There are tens of thousands of them and the improvements they bring to the game are very useful.

 Apart from its great atmosphere, Skyrim also impressed with its story and the vastness of its world.
 It’s so big that you could literally go to a library inside the game and read about the history of that imaginary world, its characters, and much, much more.